themosis/documentation/asset.md

 ```

 Then use the constructor or method of your controller to load your asset for this specific URI/page request.
+If you're using a controller class to handle multiple routes, call the asset from its constructor will "share" the asset between all requests.
+Use a controller method instead if you want to load the asset for a specific route.

 ```php
 namespace Theme\Controllers;